kyoung/trek/PMO.md

   - http://devlog-martinsh.blogspot.ca/2011/12/glsl-depth-of-field-with-bokeh-v24.html
   - Just putting a minor blur on the material might be enough
   - Also, making the stations rotate a bit could help
-- Sector maps and other systems
-  - Setup LY-based coordinates for objects not in systems
-  - Compound coordinates?
-LY coordinates, offset by metrics is you"re in a system
-  - In system sets your LY coordinates to that of the system, and calculates your offset as your position
-  - Enter and leave systems when your delta to a system closes within 80AU
 - Tractor Beam
 - Shuttles
   - If transporters and related systems are down, you"ll need to be able to ferry cargo